milind-data-engineering/cursor_apps/README.md

 ## License

 Private use only.
-Do not distribute without permission.
+Do not distribute without permission..